godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 ## Our homegrown MVI framework

 As mentioned at the start of this post, we took inspiration for our MVI implementation from [this example](https://github.com/oldergod/android-architecture) online.
-In this diagram below, you can see that the flow of data is in a single direction.
+In the diagram below, you can see that the flow of data is in a single direction.
 We have a View that emits "Actions".
 The ViewModel then takes the Action and sends them to the Processors which perform operations asynchronously to deliver a Result to the Reducers.
-Reducers take the Results and the current State of the screen, and produce a new State which the View then renders on screen.
+Reducers take the Results and the current State of the screen and produce a new State which the View then renders on-screen.

 {:refdef: style="text-align: center;"}
 <figure>